 Because He is love - a spreading goodness - His being is always towards our salvation.
 This is the way of the LORD.
 He determines to rescue us because He delights in us.

 Thus the Father sends His Son to lay hold of our humanity in incarnation, to live our life through trial and temptation and to work out our righteousness in our place and on our behalf.
 Then He died our death in crucifixion.
-He was born again when He rose again as Head over creation and ascended to the Father's right hand in glory.
+He pioneered our new birth when He rose again as Head over creation and ascended to the Father's right hand in glory.

 Humanity is not free to choose participation in this life.
 We contribute nothing to this salvation.
 Rather we are freed by the Son to enjoy His status.
 I am in Christ and Christ is in me.
 Thus we find ourselves as those already embraced by this triune God.
 We find ourselves participating in this divine nature - loved with the eternal love of the trinity.
 This is not a mush of groovy feelings but is enjoyed concretely as a cruciform life of cheek-turning.